emerson-argueta/gohtwind/README.md

 To get started with Gohtwind:

-1. Ensure you have Go and Nodejs(for tailwind, frontend tooling deps) installed on your machine.
+1. Ensure you have Go installed on your machine.
 2. Clone/download the Gohtwind repository.
 3. Navigate to the Gohtwind directory and run: